-Then send us a copy of your current term grades as soon as you receive them.
-Officially signed grades should be e-mailed in PDF format to csfhdq@gmail.com and must reach the CSF within 1 week after the deadline to be considered as part of your application. - 22.
+Then send us an unofficial copy of your current term grades as soon as you receive them.
+Officially signed grades should then be e-mailed in PDF format to applications.csf@gmail.com from your school, and must reach the CSF within 1 week after the deadline to be considered as part of your application. - 22.
 I will be taking my CSEC, CAPE/Associate Degree, or SAT exams just before the application deadline.
 Can I still apply to the SPISE Program?

 Yes, you may still apply.
 All application materials must be e-mailed by the deadline.
 If possible, you should schedule your exam so as to receive your scores by the deadline.
-However, we will accept results from exams if they reach the CSF by e-mail within one week after the deadline.
-We do not accept test scores for exams scheduled after the deadline. - 23.
+However, we will accept results from exams if they reach the CSF by e-mail within one week after the deadline, i.e. by April 7.
+We do not accept test scores for exams scheduled after April 7. - 23.
 In my country we do not take the CSEC, CAPE or SAT exams.
 Can I still apply?